lingchensanwen/DCQA-QUD-parsing/README.md

 # DCQA-QUD-parsing
-### This is a repo for DCQA DUD parsing implemenation
+### This is a repo for DCQA QUD parsing implemenation

 #### Step 0 - Prepare Requirements & Download Models